 This third set of teeth is not always functional and may crowd out other teeth as they develop.
 They can also create issues with your oral hygiene.
 In these cases, your dentist may recommend having them removed.

-Repairing Excessive Damage
+Repairing Excessive Damage in Pembroke

 Whenever possible, your dentist will work to save a tooth.
 That said, some circumstances such as injury, excessive decay or gum disease will require extraction.